 The words ‘teacher misconduct’ sends shudders down most head teacher’s spines.

-When an allegation of misconduct arises a Head Teacher will not only have to deal with the teacher as an employee and their alleged misconduct via the schools disciplinary procedure, but will also have to juggle other important issues such as; child protection, liaising with the Local Authority Designated Officer and/or the Police, managing parent concerns, and dealing with any adverse publicity and impact on the school’s reputation.
+When an allegation of misconduct arises, a head teacher will not only have to deal with the teacher as an employee and their alleged misconduct via the schools disciplinary procedure, but will also have to juggle other important issues such as child protection, liaising with the Local Authority Designated Officer and the Police, managing parent concerns, and dealing with any adverse publicity and impact on the school’s reputation.

 The Education Act 2011 gives responsibility to the Secretary of State to regulate teachers’ conduct and to hold a list of teachers who have been prohibited from teaching.
 The National College for Teaching & Leadership operates the regulatory system on the Secretary of States behalf.

 In summary, The National College for Teaching & Leadership is responsible for regulating the teaching profession in England.
 It investigates cases of serious teacher misconduct and decides whether to refer a case to a Professional Conduct Panel.
 If the case is referred to a Professional Conduct Panel then the panel will investigate whether a prohibition order should be issued.

 If a prohibition order is made it means that the person concerned is not allowed to undertake unsupervised teaching work in schools or other educational settings.

 A prohibition order is likely to be appropriate where the behaviour of the person concerned has been fundamentally incompatible with being a teacher.

 A prohibition order is generally a lifetime ban, although in some cases the teacher may be able to make a request to have it reviewed after a specified period of time.